ivanearisty/obsidian/Stripe.md

+---
+theme: night
+highlightTheme: monokai
+---

-# Workbench
+# Webhooks

-yo
+---

 ## Webhooks
 Stripe will send these events to your destination.

 You can use these events to create your own workflows or to update your local database.

 stripe listen --forward-to localhost:3000/api/webhook/stripe
 > Ready!
 You are using Stripe API Version [2025-02-24.acacia].
-Your webhook signing secret is whsec_729fc076e3b2f43db1ca9f3f1a76502ee1ca7e87ac7aa0c0b5b95b53b00cea13 (^C to quit)

 ---

-- All Bullet points
-- have green
-- background color

 ## Captured Data
 ```json